fekerel/cbrn-to-fakeapi/GUIDE.md

   - Validate response: `status` code, `data` type, presence and types of required fields, and basic consistency checks (counts, min/max, non-negativity, ID equality).
 - Do not embed setup or additional API calls inside the test—the scenario service must hide that complexity.
 - Avoid guards that swallow failures; tests should fail if the response is invalid.

+Pre-existing CRUD tests
+- Base CRUD tests may already exist in `fake-api-tests/*.crud.spec.ts`.
+Do not duplicate them.
+Add or adjust tests only to achieve full endpoint coverage and the strict assertion depth required in section 5.1.

 Example skeleton: